-Homing in on a target audience is one of the first things to do when you create a marketing plan.
+Defining your target audience is one of the first things to do when you create a marketing plan.
 It’s just as important as your mission statement, your marketing mix, or even your budget.
-Your target audience will guide your marketing decisions, from the content of your ads to the platforms prospective customers are most likely to use.
+Your target audience will guide your marketing decisions, from the content of your ads to the platforms potential customers are most likely to use.

 In this article, we’ll define what a target audience is, explain how to find yours, and give you a few tips for marketing to them, too.